Our customers have been hired by:

-Don’t treat your LinkedIn profile as an online resume.
-Recruiters check your profile there to find the info you wouldn't normally put on a formal document.
+These questions need answers, especially since your recruiters will search for you on that platform.
+If you want to get a job, you must be on LinkedIn.
+But don’t treat your LinkedIn profile as an online resume.
+Recruiters check your profile to find info you wouldn't normally put on a formal document.
+You require both.

 This guide will show you: